Cornwall & IoS SENDiASS (Special Educational Needs & Disability Information, Advice & Support Service)

 Services and organisations that have the Local Offer flash have filled out inclusion information, meaning that they meet the needs of people with Special Educational Needs and Disabilities (SEND)

 We provide information, advice and support for any child or young person aged 0-25 with a special educational need or disability and their parents and families.
-Our service is confidential, impartial, accessible and free.
+All advisors are trained to level 3 IPSEA legal training and our service is confidential, impartial, accessible and free.

 We can assist with

-- Preparation for meetings and attending them with you
+• Preparation for meetings and attending them with you when capacity allows

 We work closely with parents, schools, the Education, Health and Social Care Directorate within Cornwall Council and others to achieve the best outcomes for you and your child.

-Cornwall Council fund Careers South West to run SENDIASS in Cornwall.
+Cornwall Council fund CSW Group to host SENDIASS in Cornwall.

 Who to contact